Grade :Grade 1

 NEW YORK CITY SCIENCE PLANNING GUIDE (Delta Education) • 6.
 Kindergarten.
 Lesson 2 (45 min).
 Objective(s): • Wood has many observable properties.

-On the other hand, if you want to save this lesson plan directly into your computer, you can download this pdf Mathematics lesson plan documentary through the following download link.
+On the other hand, if you want to save this lesson plan directly into your computer, you can download this pdf Mathematics lesson plan through the following download link.